 Oklahoma’s personal injury statute of limitations is found at 12 OK Stat § 12-95.
 Under this law, you must file a claim no later than two years after your injury accident.
 In addition, there is a one-year statute of limitations under the Oklahoma Governmental Tort Claims Act if a government employee causes the damages, and it is sometimes capped at $125,000.
 For Native American tribes and tribal grounds, there are also special rules for filing that shorten the statute of limitations to one year.

 If you fail to file a lawsuit on time, your claim will be time-barred and will likely be dismissed.

 Get Help with Your Personal Injury Case

 What is considered a personal injury case?
 Many different types of cases fall under this definition.
 If you have suffered injuries because of the actions of another person or entity, you might be entitled to pursue compensation by filing a personal injury claim.
 The attorneys at the Law Offices of Craig L. Cook can help you explore your options.
-To schedule a free consultation, please call 479-783-8000 (Fort Smith) or 918-912-2132 (Tulsa) or send us a message online.
+To schedule a free consultation, please call 479-783-8000 (Fort Smith), 918-912-2132 (Tulsa), or 479-455-2210 (Fayetteville) or send us a message online.